tencentyun/intlcloud-documents/product_new/网站产品中心/SSL证书/操作指南/证书安装指引/Tomcat 服务器证书安装_intl_en.md

 >
 - If you selected the "Paste CSR" method when applying for the SSL certificate, the option for downloading the Tomcat certificate file is not provided, and you need to generate the keystore by manually converting the format as detailed below:
  - Access the [conversion tool](https://keystore-explorer.org).
- - Upload the certificate and private key files in the Nginx folder to the conversion tool, enter the keystore password, click **Submit**, and convert the certificate to a .jks certificate.
+ - Download the conversion tool and use it to convert the certificate to a .jks certificate.
 - If you have already set a private key password when applying for the SSL certificate, there is no keystorePass.txt file in this folder.
 - The CSR file is uploaded by you or generated online by the system when you apply for the certificate and is provided to the CA, which can be ignored during installation.
 - Currently, the Tomcat server is installed in the `/usr` directory.
 For example, if the Tomcat folder name is `tomcat7.0.94`, then `/usr/*/conf` is actually `/usr/tomcat7.0.94/conf`.